Eating Disorders Overview

 Antidepressants may increase the risks for suicidal thoughts and actions during the first few months of treatment.
 In particular, adolescents and young adults should be carefully monitored during this time period for any changes in behavior.

-Topiramate.
-The antiepileptic drug topiramate (Topamax, generic) has been shown in studies to reduce bingeing and purging episodes in patients with bulimia nervosa and binge-eating disorder.
+Topiramate: The antiepileptic drug topiramate (Topamax, generic) has been shown in studies to reduce bingeing and purging episodes in people with bulimia nervosa and binge-eating disorder.
 However, this drug can cause serious side effects including birth defects.
-In addition, because people tend to lose weight while taking topiramate, it should not be used by patients who have low or even normal body weight.
+In addition, because people tend to lose weight while taking topiramate, it should not be used by those who have low or even normal body weight.

 Eating disorders are nearly always treated with some form of psychotherapy.
-Depending on the problem, different psychological approaches may work better than others.
+Depending on the individual and the disorder, certain psychological approaches may work better than others.

 Cognitive-behavioral therapy (CBT) works on the principle that a pattern of false thinking and belief about one's body can be recognized objectively and altered, thereby changing the response and eliminating the unhealthy reaction to food.
-One approach for bulimia nervosa is the following:
+CBT is proven to be particularly effective for bulimia nervosa.

 Interpersonal therapy deals with depression or anxiety that might underlie the eating disorders along with social factors that influence eating behavior.
 This therapy does not deal with weight, food, or body image at all.